Vlk357/Portable-Party-Portal/README.md

 ## Troubleshooting

 - **Port Conflicts:** If `8080` or `8443` (or `5433` for Postgres) are in use on your host, change the port mappings in `docker-compose.yaml` (e.g., `"8081:80"`).
 - **Service Fails to Start:** Check logs (`docker-compose logs -f <service_name>`) for errors.
-Common issues include incorrect environment variables, missing files/directories for volume mounts, or database connection problems.
+Common issues include incorrect environment variables, missing files/directories for volume mounts, permission issues (with said volume mounts).

+## FAQ

+**Can I use Fully Trusted Certificate?**

+Yes, if you needed a certificate trusted by all browsers without warnings (e.g., for a public-facing site or full PWA support even on a LAN without manual CA installs), you would typically need:

+1. A registered public domain name.
+2. A certificate from a trusted Certificate Authority (CA) like Let's Encrypt (free) or a commercial CA.
+   This process is outside the scope of this local setup guide.

+**Can I use HTTP-Only Setup?**

+While theoretically possible, it is definetely **not recommended.** This project is configured to run over HTTPS by default.
+This is crucial for security (Encrypting traffic).
+You wouldn't want someone to read your private chat, would you?

+Running this application suite over HTTP-only would involve:

+1. **Modifying Nginx Configuration:**
+   - Removing the `listen 80` server block that redirects to HTTPS.
+   - Changing the `listen 443 ssl http2;` directive in the main server block to `listen 80;`.
+   - Removing all `ssl_*` directives (e.g., `ssl_certificate`, `ssl_protocols`, etc.).
+2. **Frontend Adjustments:**
+   - Frontend applications would need to be configured to make API calls to `http://<your-server-ip>:80/...` instead of `https://...:8443/...`.
+   - The chat application would need to connect to `ws://<your-server-ip>:80/socket.io/` instead of `wss://...`.

+Due to these complexities and the loss of security, an HTTP-only setup is **not recommended or directly supported** by the provided configurations.
+The self-signed certificate method described earlier provides encryption for local network use, albeit with browser warnings.